ferrazzosito/unibz-infosec-frontend/README.md

 - Keep in mind that the insecure version doesn't use salt in the encryption therefore you have to access with different accounts to the safe/unsafe version.

+- The sign up of an account takes a while as well, as the RSA keys are generated at the sign up.

 ## Vulnerabilities

 We managed to have the secure version and the insecure version such that.